spion/nac/README.md

     su root; nacd --daemon

-Warning: the root daemon will not read the apps that were added to existing user daemons.
+**Warning!** The root daemon will not read the apps that were added to existing user daemons.
 Users will need to re-add their apps.

 # other configuration options